Poisson-Lie Group structures on semidirect products: Introduction

 As an example, when we start from the matched pair of $\rU(1)$ and the $(a x + b)$-group in $\SU(1, 1)$, we get a double cover of the $\rE(2)$-group as $E$.
 The corresponding Poisson structure is essentially the one studied by Maślanka in \cite{MR1267935}.

 One interesting feature of this Poisson--Lie group is that the associated cobracket on its Lie algebra is coboundary.
-Motivated by this, we show that the cobracket is always coboundary for the matched pairs arising from the Iwasawa decomposition of real simple Lie groups (Theorem \ref{thm:gen-e2-from-herm-simpl-cobdry}).
+Motivated by this, we look at the matched pairs arising from the Iwasawa decomposition of real simple Lie groups $G$ with finite center whose maximal compact subgroups (which will play the role of $B$) have nondiscrete center.
+We show that the cobracket on $E$ is always coboundary (Theorem \ref{thm:gen-e2-from-herm-simpl-cobdry}).

 The paper is organized as follows: in Section \ref{sec:prelim} we collect some preliminary material and fix our conventions.
 In Section \ref{sec:PL-grps-from-matched-pairs}, we prove our first main result.
 We also include a small discussion on the deformation quantization picture.
 In Section \ref{sec:cob-lie-bialg-from-real-simple}, we turn to matched pairs in real simple Lie groups and prove our second main result.